 Achieving the numbers

 This form of self-censorship leads to dumbing down and the production of meaningless click-bait (stories with sensational and teasing headlines written to make people click the headline to open a page).
-This click-bait’s sole purpose is not to inform but to lead people to pages on which to serve adverts.
+This click-bait’s sole purpose is not to inform but to lead people to pages littered with adverts.
 Pages visited = revenue generated for many media organisations.

 Publishing what the publisher wants

 I once sat in on the morning meeting at a UK national newspaper.
 I had been invited in because they wanted me to provide some consultancy on the creation of a new digital-first newsroom.
-I went along out of interest.
+I was conned into attending, but that’s another story.

 There were five blocks set out on the whiteboard alongside the news editor.
 Each had a topic heading but nothing written underneath.
 The point of the morning meeting was to decide which stories were going to be the top five for the next edition.

 Each block had a political slant.
-There had to be a story about royalty, there had to be a story about those members of society who the newspaper’s staff considered were scrounging off the state, there would be a negative story about the European Union (breaking away was a big topic at the time), there would be an entertainment story and one from sport.
+There had to be a story celebrating royalty, there had to be a story about those members of society who the newspaper’s owners considered were scrounging off the state, there would be a negative story about the European Union (breaking away was a big topic at the time – this was in the run up to the Brexit referendum), there would be an entertainment story, and one from sport.

 All the contributions to the morning meeting were along those lines.
 Nothing else was considered.
-All the journalists shouting out ideas were self-censoring around publishing what the publisher wanted.
+All the journalists suggesting ideas were self-censoring around producing what the publisher wanted.

 Career advancement

-When self-censorship needs analysing is when there is no pressure on you other than that you create yourself.
+When self-censorship needs analysing is when there is no pressure on you other than that which you create for yourself — and that comes down to the editorial ethics on which you base everything you produce.

 Types of self-censorship

-The common thread through all of these types of self-censorship is that nobody actually tells the journalist to censor themselves.
+The common thread through all of these types of self-censorship is that, in most cases, nobody actually tells the journalist to censor themselves.
 It probably never appears in any contracts.
-However, journalists learn self-censorship through experience, social pressure, and through a need to survive.
+However, journalists learn self-censorship through experience, social pressure, and through the need to survive.

-To recap, the following reasons why some journalists self-censor:
+To recap, here are the main reasons why some journalists self-censor:

-• Commercial self-censorship: Avoiding negative stories about advertisers to protect the new organisation’s revenue stream.
+- Commercial: Avoiding negative stories about advertisers to protect the news organisation’s revenue stream.

-• Affinity self-censorship: Being unable to report impartially on your hometown, community, or identity group.
+- Affinity sensitivity: Being unable to report impartially on your hometown, community, or identity group.

 Avoiding self-censorship